 - (a) Reason for the evaluation (i.e., main complaint, general psychiatric evaluation, or clinical consultation), and sources of information for the report (to include current counselors); - (b) History of present illness (i.e., history of current symptoms, available details on previous treatments); - (c) Past psychiatric history (i.e., history of all past episodes of mental illness and treatment, previous established diagnoses, medication usage and duration); - (d) General medical history; - (e) History of substance abuse (i.e., if available, include information on quantity, frequency, route of administration, patterns of licit and illicit psychoactive substances); - (f) Social history (i.e., psychosocial/developmental history, occupational and family history).
-NOTE: The social history shall not be a synopsis and/or overview of presentence and/or pretrial services reports or other institutional progress reports provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (g) Physical examination (if required); - (h) Mental status examination (including appearance, general behavior, expression of mood and affect, speech and language, suicidal/homicidal thoughts, and current level of dangerousness to self/others); - (I) Functional assessment; - (j) Description and evaluation of all testing components; - (k) Diagnostic impression according to the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM).
-If a defendant/offender does not meet DSM criteria that shall be noted in the evaluation.
-(NOTE: All five axes are required).
-For Axis V, indicate current
+NOTE: The social history shall not be a synopsis and/or overview of presentence and/or pretrial services reports or other institutional progress reports provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (g) Physical examination (if required); - (h) Mental status examination (including appearance, general behavior, expression of mood and affect, speech and language, suicidal/homicidal thoughts, and current level of dangerousness to self/others); - (i) Functional assessment;

-- global assessment of functioning (GAF) score (include current and highest in past year); - (l) Recommendations shall include whether further psychological/psychiatric treatment is required; whether or not medications are required, if so, type, dosage, and route of administration.
+- (j) Description and evaluation of all testing components; - (k) Diagnostic impression according to the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM) wwith separate notations for important psychosocial and contextual factors and disability.
+If a defendant/offender does not meet DSM criteria that shall be noted in the evaluation: - (l) Recommendations shall include whether further psychological/psychiatric treatment is required; whether or not medications are required, if so, type, dosage, and route of administration.
 If treatment is not indicated, this should be clearly stated.
-If treatment is indicated, all interventions recommended shall be detailed (i.e., individual, group). - e.
+If treatment is indicated, all interventions recommended shall be detailed (i.e., individual, group). - "e."
 The vendor shall contact the USPO/USPSO within 24 hours if the defendant/offender fails to report for the evaluation and shall follow up with a written notification.

-13. Mental Health Intake Assessment and Report
+"13."
+Mental Health Intake Assessment and Report